 Teen Adventure Challenge

-The Teen Adventure Challenge is a youth race that brings communities across Southern California together to inspire young people to step out of their comfort zones and explore new opportunities in the outdoors.
+The Teen Adventure Challenge is an annual youth adventure and team building race that brings communities across Southern California together to inspire young people to step out of their comfort zones and explore new opportunities in the outdoors.
+Learn more at teenadventurechallenge.com.

 Preparing Achievers for Tomorrow